lyassky/examples/lite/examples/speech_commands/android/README.md

 * records the number of times each word is said and outputs to CSV file
 * records the pauses (silence) in speech and records the start and stop time of each pause in a CSV file

+See below for
+* how to build the demo using Android Studio
+* detailed description of files
+* notes on executing

 <!-- TODO(b/124116863): Add app screenshot. -->